Turkey detains top medical group members over Syria criticism

 "This is completely irrational targeting of people for expressing their peaceful views, there is nothing that can justify these sorts of detentions," he told AFP.

-Erdogan's spokesman Ibrahim Kalin last week warned the Turkish public and media to be wary of "lying, fake, distortive and provocative news, images and gossip".
+Erdogan's spokesman Ibrahim Kalin last week warned the Turkish pu and media to be wary of "lying, fake, distortive and provocative news, images and gossip".

 But the TTB was not the only group to criticise the assault.

-Over 170 former ministers, actors and writers signed a letter last week, calling for an end to the Syrian war.
+Over 170 former ministers, actors and writers signed a letter last week, calling for an end to war.

 The letter was sent to all of Turkey's MPs including those from Erdogan's ruling Justice and Development Party (AKP).